NickPap92/project3_final/README.md

 ### 2.

 &nbsp;
 In order to determine which CPU is more energy efficient, we need to examine different cases of the problem.
-We will assume that the processors are not entirely idling, as this would make it obvious the 5W CPU is more efficient.
-An imaginary benchmark will run on both processors.
+We will assume that the processors are not entirely in an idle state, as this would make it obvious the 5W CPU is more efficient.
+We also assume that the processors are running a certain workload, as in video decoding or 3D render.

-- Case 1: System starts up, benchmark is executed, task is finished and CPU idles until battery drains out.
+- Case 1: System starts up, workload is executed, task is finished and CPU idles until battery drains out.

-- Case 2: System starts up, benchmark is executed, task is finished and system shuts down.
+- Case 2: System starts up, workload is executed, task is finished and system shuts down.

-- Case 3: Battery drains out before benchmark is completed.
+- Case 3: Battery drains out before workload is completed.